parth-20-07/parth-20-07.github.io/docs/Study_Notes/Embedded_Systems/Communication_Protocols/Software/SW_Controller_Area_Network_Bus_Protocol.md

 ### Important Concepts

+- **Network Management (NMT)**
+	- Used to execute NMT Services which are used for device initialization, started, monitored or stopped
+	- Works in Master/Slave Structure with Node being NMT Master.
+		- Bootup: Transmitted upon device initialisation to inform other nodes about its existence.
+	- Master can control operating states of nodes:
+		- Request state change
+		- Request Reset
+- **Synchronization (SYNC)**
+- **Emergency (EMCY)**
+		- Emergency: Triggered by the occurrence of CANopen device internal error and are transmitted once for each error
+- **TimeStamp (TIME) (PDO)**
 - **Process Data Objects (PDO)**
 	- Real-time data transfer from single node to other nodes
 	- No protocol overhead